akka/akka-persistence-jdbc/README.md

 Please look in the path `src/main/resources/schema` for the text based database schema to use.

 # What's new?
+## 2.2.21 (2016-04-30)
+  - Disabled the default dependency on HikariCP-Java6 v2.3.7,
+  - Added dependency on HikariCP v2.4.6 for better performance and bug fixes

 ## 2.2.20 (2016-04-29)
   - Merged PR #50 [Andrey Kouznetsov](https://github.com/prettynatty) for issue [#44 - Leaking connections](https://github.com/dnvriend/akka-persistence-jdbc/issues/44), thanks!